 A Japanese candlestick is a visual representation of price movements within a certain trading timeframe.
-In the world of retail trading, candlesticks can provide a clear understanding of market dynamics.
-The beauty of their use is to reflect the concepts of the open, close, high and low prices in a single candlestick figure.
+In retail trading, candlesticks can provide a clear picture of market dynamics.
+The beauty of their use is to reflect the concepts of the open, close, high, and low prices in a single candlestick figure.
 This makes it much easier for traders to read price patterns instantly.

 Let’s understand what makes up a Japanese candlestick chart: